betamore/fewd/slides/unit4.md

 background-image: url(../assets/css-selector-declaration.png)

 ???

-* selectors indicate which element the rule applies to
+* Selectors indicate which element the rule applies to.
-* declarations indicate how the element referred to in the selector should be styled
+* Declarations indicate how the element referred to in the selector should be styled.

 ---
 name: css-property-value